Download the Clickworker App

 How do I get paid for my work?

 The fees for jobs processed will be credited to your Clickworker account balance immediately after the job has been completed.
-Jobs that are processed on clickworker.com are payable after 7 days, jobs that are processed on UHRS are payable after 21 days.
-The payable sums of all user accounts are checked once a week or once a month (depending on the payment method selected).
-The accounts in which this sum exceeds 5 euro (in the case of PayPal payment) or 10 euro (in the case of payment to a bank account) will receive a payment.
+Jobs that are processed on clickworker.com are usually payable after 7 days unless otherwise stated, jobs that are processed on UHRS are payable after 28 days.
+The payable sums of all user accounts are checked once a week or every two weeks, depending on the payment method selected.
+The accounts in which this sum exceeds 5 Euro (in the case of Payoneer payment) or 10 Euro (in the case of payment to a bank account or PayPal payment) will receive a payment.

 How much will I be paid?